victoryeah/impactly-firebase/README.md

 They are synced with a Realtime Database on my Google Firebase, so we are all sharing the same database for now.

-What Firebase connectivity allows, among other things, is to add authentication, and of course the update/delete functionality pretty easily.
+What Firebase connectivity allows, among other things, is to add authentication, hosting and of course the update/delete functionality pretty easily.

 _____